openhealthcare/opal/doc/docs/reference/subrecords.md

 Takes in the parent model - an episode for EpisodeSubrecords a patient for PatientSubrecords.
 Under the covers it iterates over all the subrecords, adds in the parent relationship and calls update_from_dict

+### Subrecord Mixins

+#### TrackedModel

+A Tracked Model automatically has created, created_by, updated, updated_by and these are only updated when used via the api

+#### ExternallySourcedModel

+Often we want data to be sourced from external systems, this mixin adds in the fields external_system and external_identifier to allow us to track where they come from and how they are referenced by that system.

+These fields are then often used in forms to make the data read only